Cindy Cavanagh was introduced as Kalamazoo College's head volleyball coach on June 7. She began on July 1.

 Cindy graduated from Carthage in 2012 with a bachelor's degree in exercise sport science (health minor).
 She earned her master's degree in higher education leadership studies (sports leadership) at Carthage in 2014.
 As a player, Cindy helped the Lady Reds win three conference championships, four conference tournament championships, along with a regional championship and national semifinal appearance her senior year.
 She earned all-conference honors twice and was named to the regional and national all-tournament teams as a senior.
 In addition to volleyball, Cindy was a four-time all-conference honoree in track and field.

-"I have competed against Coach Hess as a player and as a coach," Cavanagh said.
+"I competed against Coach Hess as a player and as a coach," Cavanagh said.
 "To me, Coach Hess truly exemplifies a commitment to excellence through her coaching style, the love and dedication she displays to her athletes, and seeing what an impact her leadership has made on the volleyball community and Kalamazoo College is one I hope to emulate.
 I am so thankful for this opportunity, and I look forward to seeing what the future holds."